Considering becoming a childminder and would like to know more?

 The Early Years Foundation Stage section of The Hub outlines all of the responsibilities that childminders need to be aware of to comply with their legal obligations.
 Once you have familiarised yourself with these requirements, and are happy to proceed, the training is as follows:

 Childminders, and any assistant who might be in sole charge of the children for any period of time, must hold a current paediatric first aid certificate.
 Providers can choose which organisation they wish to provide the training (preferably one with a nationally approved and accredited first aid qualification or one that is a member of a trade body with an approval and monitoring scheme, for example, the Federation of First Aid Training Organisations (FOFATO) or The First Aid Industry Body (FAIB)).

 St John Ambulance or the British Red Cross can be good places to look for a course or the the local authority also arranges Paediatric First Aid courses that meet all of Ofsted requirements; details of these courses can be found on the Waltham Forest Adult Learning Service website.

 Whichever course you choose, it must last 12 hours and cover all the criteria as listed in Annex A of the Statutory framework for the Early Years Foundation Stage.

 The local authority arranges safeguarding courses that meet all of the Local Safeguarding Children Board (LSCB) and Ofsted requirements; details of these courses can be found in the Hub's Events & Training directory.

 3. Understanding the EYFS

-However, we highly recommend you pursue a qualification so that you are more prepared for your new career in childminding.
-PACEY have an online briefing session.
+Many childminders go on to complete other professional training, however, we highly recommend you pursue a qualification so that you are more prepared for your new career in childminding.

 You can also download Ofsted's quick guide on how to register as a childminder.